Chairs of the Future

 ESL Future Tenses Activity - Grammar and Speaking: Gap-fill, Forming, Asking and Answering Questions

 Here is an engaging future tenses speaking activity to help students practice the future forms: will, be going to and the present continuous.
-Students begin by completing sentences with will, be going... read more
+Students begin by completing sentences with 'will', 'be going...

 ESL Future Tenses Activity - Grammar and Speaking: Gap-fill, Forming, Asking and Answering Questions From Prompts Here is an engaging future tenses speaking activity to help students practice the future forms: will, be going to and the present continuous.
-Students begin by completing sentences with will, be going to or the present continuous and verbs in brackets.
-Students then go around the class asking the questions to their classmates in order to find people who the sentences are true for, e.g. 'Are you meeting a friend after class?'
+Students begin by completing sentences with 'will', 'be going to' or the present continuous and verbs in brackets.
+Students then go around the class asking their classmates the questions in order to find people who the sentences are true for, e.g. 'Are you meeting a friend after class?'
 When a student finds someone who answers 'yes' to a question, the student writes down their name to complete the sentence and asks a follow-up question to gain more information, noting down the answer in the last column.
-When everyone has finished, students give feedback to the class on what they found out by reading their completed sentences and giving extra information. show less
+When everyone has finished, students give feedback to the class on what they found out by reading their completed sentences and giving extra information.

 Tomorrow, Next Week, and Beyond!